 Air calibration can verify the oxygen content of a certified span gas (within +/-2% of the reading).
 When a certified low PPM span gas is not available, after air calibration, immediately return to sample gas.

 In order to perform air calibration, remove the sensor from its bag.
-Remove the Molex connector (shorting the negative and positive terminals of the sensor)
+Remove the two red tabs (shorting the two gold rings at the back of the sensor PCB)